Skip to main content

 Key Facts

-• Public (subsidized) care is funded by BC Health Authorities — assessed on need, not income.
+• Publicly funded care is provided through BC Health Authorities — eligibility is assessed on need, not income.

 • Private-pay care has no waitlist but costs more: $3,000–$8,000/month for assisted living or long-term care.

-• You can be on a public waitlist while paying privately at another facility — then transfer when a subsidized bed opens.
+• You can be on a publicly funded waitlist while paying privately at another facility — then transfer when a publicly funded bed opens.

-• Most families use a combination: starting private for immediate access while waiting for a subsidized placement.
+• Most families use a combination: starting private for immediate access while waiting for a publicly funded placement.

 In BC, senior care comes in two broad streams: publicly funded (subsidized by health authorities and the provincial government) and private pay (you pay the full cost directly to the provider).
 Both streams cover the same types of care — home care, assisted living, long-term care — but they differ dramatically on cost, wait time, and choice.